Safe. Anonymous. Protected.

 5. via phone

-After a whistleblower reports wrongdoing, Compliance Caribbean will investigate the case.
+After a whistleblower reports (possible) wrongdoing, Compliance Caribbean will investigate the case.
 Each reporting will be taken seriously, and we will constantly ensure the whistleblowers’ anonymity.

-Whistleblowing is vitally important in protecting a company’s customers and in directly protecting your organisation through combatting fraud and misconduct.
+Whistleblowing is vitally important in protecting a company’s customers and in directly protecting your organization through combatting fraud and misconduct.
 The dire alternative is risking legal prosecution, major fines and a public scandal, accompanied by a substantial loss of reputation.

 ~Delta Net, September 19th 2018~